Dejoka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 script that adds execution permission to the owner, the group owner and the other users, to the file Task 8  script that sets the permission to the file hello to only other users excluding owner and groups Task 9 script that sets the mode of file to hello
-Task 10  script that sets the mode of the file hello the same as olleh
+Task 10  script that sets the mode of the file hello the same as olleh Task 11 script that adds execute permission to all subdirectories of the current directory for all without changing regular files